‘Clown’ Donald Trump slammed for AI-generated pope post

 Trump said he would be his own first choice to become the next pope

-President Donald Trump has been called ‘a clown’ for posting an image of himself as the pope.
+Donald Trump has been called “a clown” for posting an image of himself as the pope.

-The AI-generated picture generated anger ahead of this week's gathering of cardinals to choose a new leader of the 1.4-billion-strong Catholic Church.
+The AI-generated picture caused anger ahead of this week’s gathering of cardinals to choose a new leader of the 1.4-billion-strong Catholic Church.

-It almost comes just days after he joked he would "like to be pope".
+It comes just days after the US president joked that he would “like to be pope”.

 The image shows an unsmiling Trump seated in an ornate chair, dressed in white papal vestments and headdress, with right forefinger raised.

-The irreverent posting drew instant outrage on X, including from Republicans against Trump, a group that describes itself as "pro-democracy conservative Republicans fighting Trump & Trumpism."
-The group reposted the image, calling it "a blatant insult to Catholics and a mockery of their faith".
+The irreverent post drew instant outrage, including from Republicans against Trump, a group that describes itself as “pro-democracy conservative Republicans fighting Trump & Trumpism”.
+The group reposted the image on X, calling it “a blatant insult to Catholics and a mockery of their faith”.

-Vatican spokesman Matteo Bruni declined to comment on the image during a briefing with journalists about the process of electing a new pope, which begins on May 7.
+Vatican spokesperson Matteo Bruni declined to comment on the image during a briefing with journalists about the process of electing a new pope, which begins on 7 May.

-Closer to home, the Catholic bishops of New York state also expressed their displeasure on X.
+Closer to home, the Catholic bishops of New York state also expressed their displeasure.

-"There is nothing clever or funny about this image, Mr. President," they wrote.
-"We just buried our beloved Pope Francis and the cardinals are about to enter a solemn conclave to elect a new successor of St. Peter.
-Do not mock us."
+“There is nothing clever or funny about this image, Mr President,” they wrote on X. “We just buried our beloved Pope Francis and the cardinals are about to enter a solemn conclave to elect a new successor of St Peter.
+Do not mock us.”

 Trump on Tuesday had jokingly said he would be his own first choice to become pope, before adding that there was a “very good” candidate in New York, Cardinal Timothy Dolan.

-Dolan, the archbishop of New York, is not on the short list of possible contenders for the top spot, but it does include another American, Cardinal Joseph Tobin, archbishop of Newark, New Jersey.
+Dolan, the archbishop of New York, is not on the shortlist of possible contenders, but it does include another American, Cardinal Joseph Tobin, archbishop of Newark, New Jersey.
 There has never been a pope from the United States.

-In mid-February, both Trump and the official White House social media accounts posted a different AI-generated image of the president wearing a crown and captioned "CONGESTION PRICING IS DEAD.
+In mid-February, both Trump and the official White House social media accounts posted a different AI-generated image of the president wearing a crown with the caption: “CONGESTION PRICING IS DEAD.
 Manhattan, and all of New York, is SAVED.
-LONG LIVE THE KING!"
+LONG LIVE THE KING!”

 In West Palm Beach, Debbie Macchia, 60, stood waiting with a dozen other supporters as Trump’s motorcade arrived at his golf club on Saturday morning.